coq/coq/doc/sphinx/language/core/modules.rst

 - :n:`{* @ident__logical }`, the :gdef:`logical name`, maps to one or more
   directories (or :gdef:`physical paths <physical path>`) in the user's file system.
   The logical name
-  is used so that Coq scripts don't depend on where files are installed.
+  is used so that Rocq scripts don't depend on where files are installed.
-  For example, the directory associated with :n:`Coq` contains Coq's standard library.
+  For example, the directory associated with :n:`Stdlib` contains Rocq's standard library.
   The logical name is generally a single :n:`@ident`.

 - :n:`{+ @ident__file }` corresponds to the file system path of the file relative to the directory that contains it.
 For example, :n:`Init.Logic` corresponds to the file system path :n:`Init/Logic.v` on Linux)

-When Coq is processing a script that hasn't been saved in a file, such as a new buffer in CoqIDE or anything in coqtop, definitions in the script are associated with the logical name :n:`Top` and there is no associated file system path.
+When Rocq is processing a script that hasn't been saved in a file, such as a new buffer in CoqIDE or anything in coqtop, definitions in the script are associated with the logical name :n:`Top` and there is no associated file system path.